binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-8-support-library.md

 *source* statement at the top of the script.

-One benefit of this method of sourcing is that you can symlink to *hello_world* from another location and it will still find the support library correctly, despite the fact that the link will not share the same relative position to the library.
-That's due to *readlink's* ability to find the true location of *hello_world*.
+One benefit of this method of sourcing is that you can symlink to *hello-world* from another location and it will still find the support library correctly, despite the fact that the link will not share the same relative position to the library.
+That's due to *readlink's* ability to find the true location of *hello-world*.

 Continue with [part 9] - another test